How to become a councillor

-A nomination pack is available approximately 8 weeks before an election from our Electoral Services Team (telephone 01253 887503 or email email@example.com).
+A nomination pack is available approximately eight weeks before an election from our Electoral Services Team You can contact them by telephoning 01253 887503 or emailing email@example.com.

-You must also sign to show that you consent to your nomination and ten registered electors of the ward in which you want to stand must sign your nomination form.
+You must also sign to show that you consent to your nomination.
+Ten registered electors of the ward in which you want to stand must also sign your nomination form.
 All the forms must be returned by 4.00pm 19 working days before polling day (the day of the election).

-Yes.
-You cannot stand for election as a Wyre Councillor if you are a “council officer” employed by Wyre Council.
+You cannot stand for election as a Wyre Councillor if:

 If you are thinking of standing as a candidate for a particular political party, then you will need to get in touch with that party's local organisation.
 All registered political parties will have a national website where you should be able to get information about local organisations.

-The only parties currently represented on Wyre Council are (in alphabetical order):
+The only parties currently represented on Wyre Council are:

 To stand as a candidate for a registered political party you will need to send us a certificate signed by that party's nominating officer authorising you to stand for the party and allowing you to use the party's description and emblem.

-Can I stand for election without being part of a political party?
+Standing for election without being part of a political party

-Yes.
 You can stand for the council independently.
-Contact the Electoral Services Team (telephone 01253 887503) or email firstname.lastname@example.org) for more information.
-If you are standing as an independent, you can either be described on the ballot paper as "Independent" or you can have no description at all.
+Contact the Electoral Services Team by telephoning 01253 887503 or emailing firstname.lastname@example.org more information.
+If you are standing as an independent, you can either be described on the ballot paper as 'independent' or you can have no description at all.

 As a councillor, you would attend council meetings and might represent the council on an organisation outside the council, such as a local partnership, charity or other public body.
-Papers for “Full Council” meetings and for any other committees you are assigned to, will be posted to you and you will need to read them before the meeting.
-You will also be sent Internet links to documents for all the councils’ other committees, which you can read at your leisure.
+Papers for full council meetings and for any other committees you are assigned to, will be posted to you and you will need to read them before the meeting.
+You will also be emailed links to documents for all the councils’ other committees, which you can read at your leisure.
 Some committee meetings are held during the working day so, if you are assigned to one of those committees and are working, you will need an understanding employer.

 If you are thinking of becoming a councillor and would like to know what committee meetings are like, you can attend most council meetings as a member of the public.
-The dates of council meetings open to the public are published here www.wyre.gov.uk/decisions
+The dates of council meetings are open to the public and published online.

 The people on the ward you represent will ask for your help in dealing with their problems, even if sometimes they may not directly involve the work of the council.
 You will have to respond to letters, emails and telephone calls from residents and not every caller will call at what you might consider a reasonable time.